quantumlib/ReCirq/CONTRIBUTING.md

 ### Pull requests and code reviews

-1. If your local copy has drifted out of sync with the `main` branch of the main ReCirq repo, you may need to merge the latest changes into your branch.
+1. If your local copy has drifted out of sync with the `master` branch of the main ReCirq repo, you may need to merge the latest changes into your branch.
-    To do this, first update your local `main` and then merge your local `main` into your branch:
+    To do this, first update your local `master` and then merge your local `master` into your branch:

     ```shell
     # Track the upstream repo (if your local repo hasn't):
     git remote add upstream https://github.com/quantumlib/ReCirq.git

-    # Update your local main.
+    # Update your local copy.
     git fetch upstream
-    git checkout main
+    git checkout master
-    git merge upstream/main
+    git merge upstream/master
-    # Merge local main into your branch.
+    # Merge local master into your branch.
     git checkout YOUR_BRANCH_NAME
-    git merge main
+    git merge master
     ```

     If git reports conflicts during one or both of these merge processes, you